amjjd/rustrast/rustrast-02/README.md

 ```

 This is about the same speed as `fill` in release mode and a bit slower than it at 12ms per frame in debug mode.
 The
-pointer offsets should be compiled directly into an i86 `MOV` instruction.
-I would need to disassemble the function to
+pointer offset calculations are capable of being compiled directly into an i86 `MOV` instruction.
+I would need to
-see if the compiler is actually doing that, but I did check if it's combining the two writes into one 64-bit one by
+disassemble the function to see if the compiler is actually doing that, but I did check if it's combining the two
-doing that explicitly:
+writes into one 64-bit one by doing that explicitly:

 ```rust
 static PATTERN: [[RGBQUAD; 2]; 2] = [